 Research Presentation at the Honors Symposium

-Honors students graduating in Spring Quarter are required to participate in the Biology Achauer Honors Research Symposium held Friday, May 20, 2022.
-The symposium is typically held in the afternoon, and students will be given schedule details by the start of Spring quarter.
+Honors students graduating in Spring Quarter are required to participate in the Biology Achauer Honors Research Symposium held Friday, May 19, 2023.
+This year's symposium will be held from 10:00am-1:00pm, and students will be given schedule details by the start of Spring quarter.

 All Honors graduates are expected to attend all of the oral presentations during the Achauer Honors Symposium, so as soon as you have finalized your Spring Quarter study list, make alternative plans for any class that meets Friday afternoons!